An architectural gem in the White Tower

 From at least 1312, St John's Chapel was used to store for important state records, and it was still being used in this way until the 19th century.

-Consecration in the 19th Century
+Consecration in the 19th century

 Following the removal of the records to a new office in Chancery Lane in 1858, Prince Albert, Consort to Queen Victoria, lobbied for St John’s Chapel to be restored.
 The architect Anthony Salvin removed the historic bookshelves opening the space once more.
-In 1877 a stone alter, carved in Romanesque style to match the chapel, was installed – completing the work.
+In 1877 a stone altar, carved in Romanesque style to match the chapel, was installed – completing the work.

 Today, the Chapel is an active place of worship and is used for services and celebrations by the Tower community under the Tower’s resident Chaplain.

-Explore What's on
+Explore what's on

 - Things to see

-- Daily
+-

 - Tower of London